Andrea Böhm

-Andrea Böhm (born 1961 in Munich, West Germany) is a German prize-winning journalist and author.
-She is mainly known for her reports, essays and books in German about political affairs and society in the United States, the Near East and Sub-Saharan Africa.
+Andrea Böhm (born 1961) is a German award-winning journalist and writer.
+She is mainly known for her reports and essays in German about political affairs and society in the United States, Germany, the Near East and Sub-Saharan Africa.

+Her non-fiction books have covered socio-political aspects of the USA, the crisis of the international world order, her travels in the Democratic Republic of the Congo and historical accounts of women who have fought for their rights.

 Life and career

 Böhm studied political science in Berlin and the United States, and later completed her training at the German School of Journalism.
 Following this, she worked as America correspondent for Die Tageszeitung from 1989, also writing for German publications such as Die Zeit, Geo, and others.

 As a freelancer working from New York City, she wrote reports about the United States for more than 10 years.
 Since 2006 she has been reporting about political affairs for Die Zeit.
 From 2013 until 2018, she was stationed for the same weekly in Beirut as their correspondent for the Near East.

-Her areas of interest include the Near East, Eastern Asia, Africa, including the Democratic Republic of the Congo (DRC), civil wars, war crimes and the International Criminal Court.
+Her areas of interest include the Near East, Eastern Asia, Africa, including the Democratic Republic of the Congo (DRC), civil wars, war crimes, the International Criminal Court and the crisis of the international world order.
 She has authored books based on her experience in four continents, the United States and the DRC.
 For her 2011 travelogue Gott und die Krokodile.
 Eine Reise durch den Kongo (God and the Crocodiles.
 A Journey through the Congo) she was shortlisted for the 2011 Leipzig Book Fair Prize in the category Non-fiction/Essay.

 Böhm has been awarded prestigious German journalism awards, such as the Theodor Wolff Prize and the Hansel Mieth Prize, in memory of German-American photojournalist Hansel Mieth of Santa Rosa, California (1909–1998).